Need Tech Help?

 The Three Oaks Center will connect those who are homeless or at risk of homelessness to resources in the tri county that can help them with benefits, mental health, substance abuse, housing, and more.

-Computer Skills needed for this class: Mouse and keyboard
+Computer Skills needed for this class: Advanced mouse and keyboard abilities.

 Register to reserve your spot and receive a reminder email.
 Walk-ins welcome as space allows.